Tala (song): Notable covers

 The song “Tala” has inspired numerous covers and performances across various platforms and by a wide range of artists.
 PBB Teen housemate Vivoree covered the song, while Encantadia star Glaiza de Castro, Donnalyn Bartolome, Diva Montelaba, and dance group The Addlib all released dance covers on YouTube.
 Ella Cruz also uploaded a dance cover and performed it live with Julian Trono at the 2017 MYX Music Awards.
 AC Bonifacio performed “Tala” several times, including a dance duet with The Voice winner Jason Dy.
-The song was performed live by the Filipina girl group After 5 on Wish FM Bus and was featured in Anne Curtis’s concert AnneKulit: Promise, Last Na ’To! where she performed it alongside Sarah Geronimo herself.
+The song was performed live by the Filipina girl group After 5 on Wish FM Bus and was featured in Anne Curtis's concert AnneKulit: Promise, Last Na ’To! where she performed it alongside Sarah Geronimo herself.
 It was also impersonated on Your Face Sounds Familiar Kids in 2018 by Sheena Belarmino and again in 2021 by Vivoree.
 Internationally, South Korean boy band WINNER danced to the song during their Manila concert at the Mall of Asia Arena in January 2020, while K-pop girl group Purple Kiss included a short cover of it in their 2020 video “TOP Female Vocalists of Each Country,” highlighting Geronimo among global icons like Hwasa, Ariana Grande, and Adele.
+A cover version by Bryan Chong is promoted for the 2025 MMFF film, Call Me Mother.